Jewish Community and Activities

 The Jacksonville Jewish Community Allliance (JCA) is a non-profit organization located in the Beauclerc / San Jose part of Jacksonville, Florida.
 It is the home to a top rated pre-school, after-school program, kindergarten, and summer camp.
 It also has programs year round for all ages.
 It is a family-oriented community based facility that is open to all.
 From aquatics to fitness to ceramics and all things in between and beyond, the Jacksonville Jewish Community Alliance is a wonderful place to exercise, learn, and be around wonderful members, staff, and volunteers.
 Once their daughter began attending the Michele Block Gan Yeladim Pre-School, Robin became a volunteer and eventually was appointed the Co-Chair of the Early Education Committee.

 The Wolf children (Megan and Matthew) attended the JCA Pre-School, a place where they both met their first friends and achieved a number of early milestones including the skills of reading, writing, and basic math.
-The education received by the Wolf children at the JCA Pre-School was truly amazing and formed a strong foundation for their academic endeavors through elementary school, middle school, and now high school.
+The education received by the Wolf children at the JCA Pre-School was truly amazing.
+While in pre-school both children learned to read.
+This strong foundation or early education served the Wolf children well in their academic endeavors through elementary school, middle school, and high school.
+At graduation, Megan was named the valedictorian of her her school (St. Johns Country Day School - Orange Park).
+Two years later, Matthew crossed the SJCDS graduation stage to receive the Carol A. Hart Award as the top math student for his graduating class.
+Both Wolf children are now attending the University of Florida.
+Go Gators!

-Robin later became employed at the JCA at the Director of the J Institute which provided a wide array of adult programs both at the faculty and outside of the facility.
-From bingo to kayaking and a whole host of other activities, Robin was pivotal in being part of the first few years of this brand new concept.
+For two years, Robin served the JCA astthe Director of the J Institute which provided a wide array of adult programs both at the faculty and outside of the facility.
+From bingo to kayaking and a whole host of other activities, Robin was pivotal in being part of the first few years of this brand new concept for adult programming and activities.

-David was appointed to the Jacksonville Jewish Community Alliance (JCA) Board in 2009.
-In 2010, he was recognized with the JCA New Leadership Award for his work as a Board Member and Volunteer.
+David served on the Board of Directors at the Jacksonville Jewish Community Alliance (JCA) Board for 10 years.
+During his decade of service and volunteerism at this non-profit agency, he was recognized with the JCA New Leadership Award.
 David was later appointed to serve on the Executive Committee as Treasurer where he oversaw a multi-million dollar budget.
-He held this position for 3 years (2012 - 2015) and was quite proud of the continued financial strength and capital projects completed during this time period.
+He held this position for 3 years and was quite proud of the continued financial strength and capital projects completed during this time period.
+Following his tenure as Treasure, David served in the positions of Secretary and then rose to the position of Vice President.

 There is a well known Yiddish word - Mensch - which has two definitions: human being and a person of integrity and honor.
 When one person refers to another person as a mensch, it is the one of the highest forms of a compliment.
 As noted in Wikipedia, "The key to being 'a real mensch' is nothing less than character, rectitude, dignity, a sense of what is right, responsible, decorous."